 Palm Beach Shoreline Project

-As part of its Ocean Beaches Strategy, the City of Gold Coast is now developing the Palm Beach Shoreline Project – a holistic plan to provide a sustainable solution for the ongoing protection of the foreshore at Palm Beach.
+As part of the Ocean Beaches Strategy 2013–2023, the City of Gold Coast (City) is developing the Palm Beach Shoreline Project – a holistic plan to provide a sustainable solution for the ongoing protection of the foreshore at Palm Beach.
 The project aims to:

 - reduce the vulnerability of the beach and beachfront development to storm damage